oxsecurity/megalinter/docs/installation.md

     expire_in: 1 week
 ```

-Create a Gitlab access token and define it in a variable **GITLAB_ACCESS_TOKEN_MEGALINTER** in the project CI/CD masked variables
+Create a Gitlab access token and define it in a variable **GITLAB_ACCESS_TOKEN_MEGALINTER** in the project CI/CD masked variables.
+Make sure your token (e.g. if a project token) as the appropriate [role](https://docs.gitlab.com/ee/user/permissions.html) for commenting a merge request (at least developer).

 ![config-gitlab-access-token](https://user-images.githubusercontent.com/17500430/151674446-1bcb1420-d9aa-4ae1-aaae-dcf51afb36ab.gif)